kyros200/poke-lair/README.md

 ![Checkout photo](https://i.imgur.com/owyIWDY.jpg)

-*Final screen you show you your Pokémon and the final price before being redirect for payment*
+*Final screen will show your Pokémon and the final price before being redirect for payment*

 And thats the overview of the project!